nabicht/Buttonwood/examples/UseEventListeners/use_event_listener.md

 This example shows how to push order events through an EventHandler and to EventListeners.

+Please note that this example relies on code in `examples/CSVtoEvents`.
+That is a good place to start if you are new to Buttonwood.

 The EventHandler takes each event it is given, in order, and:
 1. builds order event chains
 2. hands them off to event listeners that are registered